How to create a strong LinkedIn profile for engineers and manufacturing specialists

 A strong profile helps recruiters quickly understand:

-• what you specialise in
+• what you specialize in

 • the level you operate at